-- 1. The probationary period for a rural carrier associate shall be 90 days actually worked or one calendar year, whichever comes first.
-All other applicable provisions of Article 12.1, shall apply. - 2.
-A change from rural carrier associate to regular rural carrier shall not interrupt or otherwise change the running of the time counted toward completion of the probationary period. - A change from substitute or rural carrier associate to part-time flexible rural carrier shall not require a new probationary period. - 4.
-A change from substitute, rural carrier associate, or parttime flexible rural carrier to regular rural carrier shall not require a new probationary period. - A change from rural carrier relief employee to rural carrier associate shall not require a new probationary period. - A change from part-time flexible rural carrier to rural carrier associate shall not require a new probationary period. - 7.
-A change from regular rural carrier to rural carrier associate shall not require a new probationary period. - A change from regular rural carrier to part-time flexible rural carrier shall not require a new probationary period.
+- 1. The probationary period for a rural carrier associate or assistant rural carrier shall be 90 days actually worked or one calendar year, whichever comes first.
+All other applicable provisions of Article 12.1 shall apply. - 2.
+A change from rural carrier associate to regular rural carrier shall not interrupt or otherwise change the

+- running of the time counted toward completion of the probationary period. - A change from substitute or rural carrier associate to part-time flexible rural carrier shall not require a new probationary period. - 4.
+A change from substitute, rural carrier associate, or part-time flexible rural carrier to regular rural carrier shall not require a new probationary period. - A change from rural carrier relief employee to rural carrier associate shall not require a new probationary period. - A change from part-time flexible rural carrier to rural carrier associate shall not require a new probationary period. - 7.
+A change from regular rural carrier to rural carrier associate shall not require a new probationary period. - A change from regular rural carrier to part-time flexible rural carrier shall not require a new probationary period - A change from assistant rural carrier to rural carrier associate shall not interrupt or otherwise change the running of the time counted toward completion of the probationary period.

-C. Assignment to or Utilization on More Than One Regular Route
+C. Assignment to or Utilization on More than One Regular Route